This post may feature affiliate links. Please read our disclosure policy.

 Soy and hemp milk definitely have the highest protein content, but there are other plant-based milks to choose from as well.
-Try almond, coconut, rice, or oat milk and see which one is your favorite!
-If you can, choose a plant-milk enriched with calcium, vitamin D, and vitamin B12.
+Try almond, coconut, rice, or oat milk to see which one is your favorite!
+If you can, choose plant milk enriched with calcium, vitamin D, and vitamin B12.

 Absolutely you can.
 Vital wheat gluten is a great source of vegan protein, and it’s super cheap.
 Unless you are celiac or diagnosed with some other condition where it’s dangerous to eat gluten, you can most definitely eat it safely.

 Vegans do not typically eat honey, but it's entirely up to you on how strict you want to be.